alem-platform/bootcamp-go/story12/delete_btree_leaves/README.md

 Write a function `DeleteBtreeLeaves` for the `BTree` structure to remove all leaf nodes from the binary search tree.

+- Leaf nodes do not have any child nodes.

 **Function definition:**

 ```go